xz3t/milestone-4/README.md

 - if user use expired or invalid coupon no discount wil be applied and a message to inform user will appear.

 ### Checkout
-- users are presented with payment option and a summary of the order
+- users are presented with payment option and a summary of the order.
-- pay on delivery disabled(will be the only option when page will be deployed to use, because of country's policy on online payments)
+- pay on delivery disabled(will be the only option when page will be deployed to use, because of country's policy on online payments).
 - pay by card will reveal Checkout form thats contains Details and Delivery fields(delivery country reduced to 2 available).
 - Details and Delivery information can be saved if user logs in, user is given links to log in or register to save information.
 - Adjust bag button presented to user for easier navigation if any changes need to be made.